SqueezyS/hos-x86/README.md

-### HOS-x86 an x86 operating system written from scratch
+### HOS-x86 an x86 operating system written from scratch (This applies to sqOS, i just don't want to decredit the guy)

 ### How to Build?